electricimp/BQ25895M/Examples/README.md

 # Setting Up The BQ25895M For Your Battery #

 ## Important Battery Parameters ##

-In order to set up the BQ25895M properly there are two important parameters that you need know for your specific battery: the charging voltage and the charging current.
+In order to set up the BQ25895M properly there are two important parameters that you need know for your specific battery: the charging voltage and the charging current limit.

 ## Finding Charging Parameters ##